mwshinn/paranoidscientist/doc/index.rst

 ==================

-Paranoid Scientist is a Python module which allows runtime verification of entry and exit conditions for Python functions using a novel type system which prioritizes the intepretation of types over their representation.
+Paranoid Scientist is a Python module which allows runtime verification of entry and exit conditions for Python functions using a novel type system which prioritizes the interpretation of types over their representation.
 More specifically, it provides the following:

-- A strong type system, which emphasizes the *meaning* of the type instead of the *data structure* of the type.
+- A **novel type system**, which emphasizes the *meaning* of the type instead of the *data structure* of the type.
-- Verification of arbitrary entry and exit conditions, including more complex expressions with universal quantification.
+- Verification of arbitrary **entry and exit conditions**, including more complex expressions with universal quantification.
-- Automated testing of individual functions to determine, before execution of the program, whether functions conform to their specification.
+- **Automated testing** of individual functions to determine, before execution of the program, whether functions conform to their specification.
-- A simple and clear function decorator notation
+- A simple and clear function `decorator notation
+  <techfaq.html#why-didn-t-you-use-python-s-built-in-type-syntax>`_

 It shares inspiration (but is still quite distinct) from `contract-oriented programming
 <conceptfaq.html#how-does-paranoid-scientist-differ-from-using-contracts-e-g-pycontracts>`_,
 type classes, `static type checking
 <conceptfaq.html#how-is-paranoid-scientist-different-from-mypy>`_, and
-automated fuzz testing.
+fuzz testing.

+To learn more, read the :ref:`tutorial<Tutorial>` or check out the :ref:`conceptual<Conceptual FAQs>` or :ref:`technical<Technical FAQs>` FAQs.

 What is the point?
 ------------------

-Paraoid Scientist is a tool to make sure scientific code is correct.
+Paranoid Scientist is a tool to make sure scientific code is correct.
 Traditional program verification asks the question, "If I run my code, will it run correctly?"
 It can be used to verify, for instance, that a compiler will always produce the expected output.
 In practice, it